habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 ---

-## Chapter 2: Exploring the Data (Week 2)
+## Chapter 2: Exploring the Data

 ### First Glimpse: What We Were Working With

-The dataset arrived on a Monday morning.
+The dataset arrived.
 95,662 transactions.
 16 features.
 90 days of history (November 15, 2018 to February 13, 2019).
 No missing values—a rare gift in the world of data science.

 ![Dataset Overview](https://github.com/habeneyasu/bati-bank-credit-scoring-mlops/blob/main/notebooks/eda_outputs/data_overview.png?raw=true)